 Vic's Sports Bar

 The best bar in Loreto, and within walking distance to almost every hotel around downtown.
-Quaint and nice place for a drink with your friend or to you could try out some karaoke lessons.
-For more information call 52 613 135 1054 or visit them on Facebook at Vic’s Sports Bar.
+Quaint and nice place for a drink with your friends or to try out some karaoke lessons.
+Telephone: 52 613 135 1054 Web: Vic's Sports Bar

 Not only do they have a great wine selection, their food is delicious.
 A great place for a wonderful dinner with a glass or two of nice wine.
-Only one block from the Loreto Bay Golf Resort and Free Wi-Fi too.
-For more information call 52 613 104 5562, or visit them on Facebook at Wine Cellar @ Nopolo.
+Only one block from the Loreto Bay Golf Resort and free WiFi too.
+Telephone: 52 613 104 5562 Web: Cellar@Nopolo

 Dos Lobos Bar/Gallery

-It is a nice and modern place, with an artgallery and restaurant.
-They have good wines and very good service.
-Very good exhibitions of different artists displayed.
-Come by for sushi lessons, a glass of wine, view the art and enjoy!
-For more information call them at 52 1 613 111 5066, or visit them on Facebook at Dos Lobos Bar/Gallery.
+Nice modern place with an art gallery and restaurant.
+They have good wines and great service.
+Very good exhibitions of different art displayed.
+Head there for sushi lessons, a glass of wine, view the art and enjoy!
+Telephone: 52 613 111 5066 Web: Dos Lobos Bar/Gallery

 Perfect little escape with a great atmosphere, great food and drinks, and the friendliest owners!
 Take an instrument, your voice and your dancing shoes to the Giggling Dolphin.
 Lots of music and fun for open mic days. they have dinner specials, $40 peso Margaritas and $25 peso Beers and much more.
-For more information call them at 52 613 109 9853, or visit them on Facebook at the Giggling Dolphin.
+Telephone: 52 613 109 9853 Web: Giggling Dolphin.

 El Zopilote Brewery & Cocina

 Great place for craft beers and delicious food as well.
-Beautiful location on the plaza under the canopy of some beautiful shade trees.
-Plenty of outdoor seating and a few tables indoors as well.
-This is a great place to enjoy some cold beer, relax and people watch.
-For more information call 52 613 135 2538, or visit them on Facebook at El Zopilote Brewery & Cocina.
+Beautiful location on the plaza under the canopy with shade trees.
+Plenty of outdoor seating and indoor tables as well.
+Great place for some cold beer, to relax and people watch.
+Telephone: 52 613 135 2538 Web: El Zopilote Brewery & Cocina

 Villa Del Palmar at the Islands of Loreto